lizhensley/lizhensley/README.md

 Hi, there! 👋 I'm a recent graduate from UNC - Chapel Hill 🐏, where I studied Computer Science 💻, Music 🎶, and Astronomy 🔭.
 <br>
-I currently work as a TDP Associate at [Optum][optum], and enjoy working with a diverse collection of projects in iOS and Web Development.
+I currently work as a Software Developer at [Optum][optum], and enjoy working with a diverse collection of projects in iOS and Web Development.

 ## About me